WHAT is DAMS MONITORING?

-Dam monitoring instrumentation is fundamental because dams play a critical role in managing water resources, providing drinking water, generating hydropower, and protecting communities from floods.
+Dam monitoring instrumentation, also known as hydropower monitoring, is fundamental because dams play a critical role in managing water resources, providing drinking water, generating hydropower, and protecting communities from floods.
 Dams are large, complex structures that require regular monitoring and maintenance to ensure they operate safely and effectively.
 Without proper monitoring, dams can become compromised, leading to catastrophic failures that can cause loss of life and significant damage to property and infrastructure.

 Dams geotechnical monitoring involves the surveillance of the physical and mechanical properties of the dam structure and its foundation.
 This includes monitoring the deformation, stability, and settlement of the dam, as well as monitoring the pore water pressure and seepage through the dam and foundation.